-- ✓ Law no. 488-XIV, 8 July 1999, on expropriation on the ground of public utility defines the procedure applicable in case of expropriation of land for public utilities projects, namely: - Art 5 establishes the types of public utilities projects (the OHLs projects are included at art.
-5 para 1, lit. "e") that have to be declared as national or local interest: - Declaration of public utility provides (Провозглашение общественной полезности осуществляется) after preliminary study, if all legal conditions for expropriation are met (art.7). - In case of land expropriation for public utilities projects, the land owner is entitle to compensation (art.
+Law no. 488-XIV, 8 July 1999, on expropriation on the ground of public utility defines the procedure applicable in case of expropriation of land for public utilities projects, namely:

+- Art 5 establishes the types of public utilities projects (the OHLs projects are included at art.
+5 para 1, lit. "e") that have to be declared as national or local interest; - Declaration of public utility provides (Провозглашение общественной полезности осуществляется) after preliminary study if all legal conditions for expropriation are met (art.7). - In case of land expropriation for public utilities projects, the landowner is entitled to compensation (art.
 9, para.
-2); - In case that the public administration authority and landowner do not reach an agreement related to the market price of the land, the price should be establish by the court, based on an expertise conducted by independent experts (art.
+2); - In case that the public administration authority and landowner do not reach an agreement related to the market price of the land, the price should be established by the court, based on an expertise conducted by independent experts (art.
 15); - ✓ Law no. 1308, 25 July 1997, on normative price for land and sale/purchase procedure establishes the following provisions relevant for the proposed investment: - Art.
-11 stipulates that lands withdrawal from agricultural use and from forest lands are allowed for public interest; - Art 12 stipulates that losses caused by lands withdrawal from agricultural use and from forest lands shall be compensated;

-- Art 15 defines purposes and cases of land expropriation; the land expropriation for public utilities projects are allowed (art.
+11 stipulates that lands withdrawal from agricultural use and from forest lands are allowed for public interest; - Art 12 stipulates that losses caused by lands withdrawal from agricultural use and from forest lands shall be compensated; - Art 15 defines purposes and cases of land expropriation; the land expropriation for public utilities projects is allowed (art.
 15 para.3); - Art.
-17 establishes the rules for compensation in case of land expropriation; the land may be expropriated at the market prices that are not allowed to be less than the normative price specified in the Annex, at item II (1,248.02 MD for one point-hectare); in case that the public administration authority and landowner do not reach an agreement related to the market price of the land, the price should be establish by the court, based on an expertise conducted by independent experts; - ✓ GD no. 1170, 25 October 2016, on approval of provisions for procedure on the assignment, land use change and land exchange establishes the procedure for preparation, submissions and processing the application documents and defines the involved authorities and timeframe of the process; the following provisions are relevant for the proposed investment: - For state owned institutions and enterprises, public land (both state and administrative-territorial unit ownership) shall be available in order to use it in their business activities (Annex 1, chapter 2, paragraph 6); - For construction special facilities, including OHLs projects, lands with low land class and lands free of forests shall be assigned (Annex 1, chapter 2, paragraph 7): - The change of land use shall respect the procedure established by GD no. 1451, 24 December 2007 (Annex 1, chapter 2, paragraph 32-41); the Government approves a decree related to the change of land use from agricultural and forests lands within one month after transferring the funds to the state budget, equivalent to the losses caused by the lands withdrawal from agricultural use; - ✓ GD no. 958/2003 on temporary methodology of evaluation of estate/land no matter the type and ownership; - ✓ GD no. 514/2002 for approval the Regulation regarding the protection of electrical network defines the following main provisions relevant for the proposed investment: - In order to ensure integrity, normal operation conditions for the OHLs and prevention of accidents several the following main principles shall be respected, namely: - Protection zones shall be established: - Minimum acceptable distances shall be established between OHLs and buildings, constructions, land and water areas;
+17 establishes the rules for compensation in case of land expropriation; the land may be expropriated at the market prices that are not allowed to be less than the normative price specified in the Annex, at item II (1,248.02 MD for one point-hectare); in case that the public administration authority and landowner do not reach an agreement related to the market price of the land, the price should be establish by the court, based on an expertise conducted by independent experts; - ✓ GD no. 1170, 25 October 2016, on approval of provisions for procedure on the assignment, land use change and land exchange establishes the procedure for preparation, submissions and processing the application documents and defines the involved authorities and timeframe of the process; the following provisions are relevant for the proposed investment: - For state owned institutions and enterprises, public land (both state and administrative-territorial unit ownership) shall be available in order to use it in their business activities (Annex 1, chapter 2, paragraph 6);